-- 102. Recall the description of political polls taken by Literary Digest about the Landon vs. Roosevelt election, and by Reagan's staff about his race with Mondale.
-These are two examples of a potential error that can be made when doing survey research involving political polls.
-What is the lesson that survey researchers learned from these errors? - a.
+- 82. Recall the description of the political poll taken by Literary Digest about the Landon vs. Roosevelt election.
+This is an example of a potential error that can be made when doing survey research involving political polls.
+What is the lesson that survey researchers learned from this error? - a.
 Although people may report one opinion, they are likely to behave differently. - b.
 Surveys are not useful tools for predicting human behavior. - c.
 It is important to ask mostly hypothetical questions. - d.
 It is important to use random selection to obtain a representative sample.